Natural antihistamine alternatives

 Whether it’s a cold or an allergy, that “something” is usually an antihistamine.

-But I would recommend against ever taking a Big Pharma antihistamine for a cold.
+But, you should think twice about taking a Big Pharma antihistamine for a cold.
 They offer little or no help, and can have very undesirable side effects.

 The problem with antihistamines